usnistgov/psc-ns3/src/lte/examples/d2d-examples/README.txt

 Copy the scenario scripts (.cc files) to the ns-3 scratch folder (~/ns-3-dev/scratch/ or ~/ns-3.29/scratch/)

-Copy the master and stats scripts (.sh files) to the ns-3 root folder
+Copy the master, stats scripts (.sh files) and the stats formatter (.py) to the ns-3 root folder.

+**Note : Python 3 is required to run wns3-2017-pscch-mac-trace-formatter.py**

 From the ns-3 root folder (~/ns-3-dev/ or ~/ns-3.29/), run the desired master script to execute the corresponding evaluation.